Answers to Common Questions and Situations

 It is important to note that an estate could be considered intestate because no Will was left at all, or because the document that was left does not qualify to be a Will under Georgia law.
 If a document was left, whether it is a valid Will is determined by the Probate Court.

-Where there is no will, an Administrator will need to be appointed to represent and settle the estate.
+An Administrator will need to be appointed to represent and settle the estate, where there is no will.
 To accomplish this, a Petition must be filed with the Probate Court along, with other steps

 .
 You will want to avoid taking action on the estate until that is completed, though.
 It is not uncommon for a person to make the mistake of taking action prior to being appointed and then having challenges in court later.